 At the end of the day, home remedies can really be hit or miss.
 Some will prove to be effective, but others will not work at all.
 And, some might even make the acne worse.

-Speak with your doctor about the best acne treatment for you.
+If you still have persisting skin issues; you should check out someone such as this NYC Dermatologist for a professional look at your skin issues.
+You can speak with your doctor about the best acne treatment for you.
 Tell them about your allergies and the other medications that you’re currently taking.

 Your doctor will be able to help you find a good treatment option that will prove to be completely safe and totally effective.